hgati/Logger/README.md

 This package allows you to send logs to files. based on [monolog/monolog](https://github.com/Seldaek/monolog).
 You can use it during your development to make debugging easier.
-The file are in the var / log folder.
+The file are in the var/log folder. the name is logger.log by default.
 This package is recommended for magento 2.

 ## Badges